WE will train you to be able to help an adult improve their reading skills.

 How much time will tutoring take outside of class time?

-At first it is longer, but the goal is 60 minutes of preparation time per class and the monthly Round Table meetings.
+At first it is longer, but the goal is 45 minutes of preparation time per class and a monthly Round Table meeting held the second Tuesday morning of every month.

 I'd love to volunteer but I have a few trips planned.
 How does this work?

-While on-going, consistent class meetings are the key to success, we know there will be times both you and your student will not be able to meet.
+While on-going, consistent, year-round class meetings are the key to success, we know there will be times both you and your student will not be able to meet.
 Missed classes should be kept to a minimum.

 Where will I meet with my student?

 We use public places with a private room which are convenient to both the tutor and student.
-Most of our tutors meet at a local church but some meet in other public buildings as they are available.
+Many of our tutors meet at the Gulf Coast Baptist Association building on old 49 in Gulfport but some meet in other public buildings as they are available or virtually.

 Yes.
 You need an email which you check regularly.
 Much of our communication is done through email.
 We also use text as a medium of communication but it is not required that you text.